Skip to product information

 Sale Sold out

-Handmade by Life of Riley Bakery Ltd in the UK.
-100% natural, grain-free, and vegan.
-No artificial additives or preservatives.
+Handmade by Life of Riley Bakery in the UK.
+100% natural, grain-free and vegan, with no artificial additives or preservatives.

 Ingredients